 - Stars: Pål Sverre Hagen, Anders Baasmo Christiansen, Gustaf Skarsgård

 This movie is based on the real-life Kon-Tiki experiment from 1947 and this is the only movie which is not in English so you will need subtitles for this, but if you can bear with it I promise you that this is one of the best survival movies.
-Unlike most survival movies which start with some kind of catastrophic accident, this one starts with a man and his simple idea to prove everybody wrong.
+Unlike most survival movies that start with some kind of catastrophic accident, this one starts with a man and his simple idea to prove everybody wrong.
 The story is about the journey of Thor Heyerdahl, who wanted to prove that South American people have sailed and landed in Polynesia even before America has been discovered by Colombus.

 His main goal was to use only ancient sailing techniques and a balsa wood raft which were used around the year 500.
 Thor Heyerdahl set up a crew of 5 people and set sail towards Polynesia, the entire movie is about them surviving storms, sharks, lack of food and dehydration.